jzsiggy/UFC-predictions/README.md

 You will have to serve the flask backend on your machine, as the frontend makes requests to 127.0.0.1:5000

 The jupyter notebook does not include the xgboost model, only sklearn models

+## Alternatively, You can run pip install -r requirements.txt

+from the directory "/website/back" , run the command: '''export FLASK_APP=server.py''' and then '''flask run'''